jrhuerga/wecodefest-graphql/README.md

 ## Test GraphQL API

-Use the file [queries.graphql](appsync/queries.graphql) to verify the GraphQL using the Queries tab provided by AWS App Sync
+Use the file [queries.graphql](appsync/queries.graphql) to verify the GraphQL API using the Queries tab provided by AWS App Sync

-Alternatively you can use the GraphQL Playground of Prisma ( <https://github.com/prisma/graphql-playground> ) to test the API.
+Alternatively you can use the GraphQL Playground of Prisma ( <https://github.com/prisma/graphql-playground> ) to test the GraphQL API.
 You will need to get the API Key from the Settings tab and pass it as a x-api-key header.
-Mention to graphql playground prisma.
-Keys as headers